ilknurm/take_home_task/README.md

 ```
 The third part can be done with grep as well, but if you would like to play around with it, I would recommend tyring awk, but you do not have to.
 You can use grep here as well.

 The 'tolower' argument will convert all characters to lowercase on each line.
-It then searches for the patterns junior,platform and senior.Once it has those patterns, it will print the number and entire line ($0).
+It then searches for the patterns junior,platform and engineer.Once it has those patterns, it will print the number and entire line ($0).
 ```
 echo "3.
 Lines containing 'junior,' 'platform,' and 'engineer':"
     awk 'tolower($0) ~ /(junior|platform|engineer)/ {print NR, $0}' "$file_name"